onepub-dev/unpubd/README.md

 # Using unpubd

 The pub get/outdated/upgrade/publish commands all interact with pub.dev

+See the OnePub blog on [publishing your first package.](https://onepub.dev/show/71ddbfcc-209c-48e1-9afd-d30f54016a7a) Whilst it is written for OnePub it also covers of the basics of publishing a package.

 Note: both `flutter pub` and `dart pub`  work the with the same changes desribed below.